 “Making 21st-c.
 Political Economy a Social-Ecological System through Leverage Points Perspectives & Systems Thinking”

 Before moving to UCLA in 2004 to be the Director (2004-2016) of the UCLA Asia Institute, Bin Wong served as Director of the Center for Asian Studies at UC Irvine where he was Chancellor’s Professor of History and Economics.
 He has also been a visiting professor and researcher at institutions in mainland China, France, Japan, Taiwan and the United Kingdom.
-As Director of the UCLA Asia Institute, he was responsible for fostering collaborations with a strong Asian component across campus, nationally, and internationally.
-These include new inter-disciplinary initiatives spanning research, graduate training, and class room curricula in K-16 settings.
-Wong’s own research has examined Chinese patterns of political, economic and social change, especially since eighteenth century, both within Asian regional contexts and compared with more familiar European patterns, as part of the larger scholarly efforts under way to make world history speak to contemporary conditions of globalization.
-Among his books, China Transformed: Historical Change and the Limits of European Experience (Cornell University Press, 1997) is the best known in its English and Chinese editions.
-Wong has also written or co-authored more than a hundred articles published in published in Chinese, English, French, German and Japanese journals that reach diverse audiences within and beyond academia.
+As Director of the UCLA Asia Institute, he fostered collaborations with a strong Asian component across campus, nationally, and internationally.
+Among his books, China Transformed: Historical Change and the Limits of European Experience (Cornell University Press, 1997) is best known.
 Since his retirement from UCLA in 2023 he has been teaching in a graduate program on political economy at the Taipei School of Economics and Political Science.